GMT-458-Web-GIS/geogame-Adilhan11/README.md

 # GeoGame

-Here is my layout frontend of the GeoGame Project.
+Here is my layout  of the GeoGame Project.

 ![GeoGame Layout](layout_frontend.png)